Straight to your inbox

 Just as media companies and publishers have measured their own success through web traffic, so have advertisers who are looking to generate revenue.
-In an age where adblockers are rising (26 percent of desktop users turn them on), click-through rates on ads are stagnating, and users are increasingly getting their news from social media sites, you should look beyond web traffic to attract advertisers to your site.
+In an age where ad blockers are rising (26% of desktop users turn them on), click-through rates on ads are stagnating, and users are increasingly getting their news from social media sites, you should look beyond web traffic to attract advertisers to your site.

 Media companies and publishers have not failed if they see static traffic.
 Instead, they have to dig deeper to find out how readers are engaging with content.
-Are they interacting with the content on social media, then sharing it?
+Are they interacting with the content on social media and then sharing it?
 Are they opening emails?
 Are they downloading custom apps?

 As the digital landscape continues to change, media companies and publishers are getting savvy about how they attract advertisers.

-Advertisers support media companies and publishers, for better and for worse, but the landscape has changed.
-Display ads on sites are going out of fashion as native advertising, email ads, and other channels prove to bring more ROI.
+Advertisers support media companies and publishers, but the landscape has changed.
+Display ads on sites are going out of fashion, as native advertising, email ads, and other channels prove to bring more ROI.

-At the end of the day, advertisers want to reach your audience in whatever way possible.
-Whether that’s through an email, your app, on your homepage, or through social media– it doesn’t matter much to them.
+Advertisers want to reach your audience in whatever way possible.
+Whether that’s through an email, your app, on your homepage, or through social media.

 When you’re talking to advertisers about opportunities, focus on the metrics that prove people are engaging with your content, whether that’s through your website, your app, or through email.
 Here are some stats to have on hand: